medhahira/medhahira.github.io/_pages/about.md

 Since early 2023, I’ve been immersed in the exciting domains of Large Language Models (LLMs), Natural Language Processing (NLP), and Speech Processing.
 Through my research, I aim to tackle challenges at the intersection of these fields, I am particularly interested in contributing to advancements in model safety, multilingual communication, and emotion understanding in speech.

-In addition to my academic endeavors, I have had the opportunity to intern as a Software Engineer at Google, India and as a Data Science Intern at SAP, U.A.E.
+In addition to my academic endeavors, I have had the opportunity to intern as a Software Engineer at Google, India and as a Data Scientist at SAP, U.A.E.

 ## News
 - **September 2024**: My team secured an all-India Rank 6 in the Amazon ML Challenge!